HaxeFlixel/flixel-docs/documentation/01_community/00-community.html.md

 rootDoc: true
 ```

-HaxeFlixel is a collaborative project where from contributors all over the world.
+HaxeFlixel is a collaborative project from contributors all over the world.

 ## Forums